-- (a) A student, before enrolling for the degree, must be approved by the Dean of Postgraduate Research (or delegate) as having adequate qualifications, experience and the ability to pursue the proposed course. - (b) A student for the degree must have either: - qualified for a New Zealand equivalent of a Bachelor's degree with first or second class (division 1) honours, or a Master's degree with Distinction or Merit; or - ii. been admitted with a degree of equivalent standing to those in (i). - (c) In special circumstances, the Dean of Postgraduate Research may approve the enrolment of a graduate who does not hold one of the qualifications under Regulation 4(b), but who has produced satisfactory evidence of adequate research experience, training and ability to pursue the degree. - (d) Unless an exemption is granted by the relevant Dean, a student must have a minimum of five years' experience in a relevant professional role.
+- (a) A student, before enrolling for the degree, must be approved by the Dean of Postgraduate Research (or delegate) as having adequate qualifications, experience and the ability to pursue the proposed course. - (b) A student for the degree must have either: - qualified for a New Zealand equivalent of a bachelor's degree with First or Second Class (Division I) Honours, or a master's degree with Distinction or Merit; or - ii. been admitted with a degree of equivalent standing to those in Regulation 4(b)(i). - (c) In special circumstances, the Dean of Postgraduate Research may approve the enrolment of a graduate who does not hold one of the qualifications under Regulation 4(b), but who has produced satisfactory evidence of adequate research experience, training and ability to pursue the degree. - (d) Unless an exemption is granted by the relevant Dean, a student must have a minimum of five years' experience in a relevant professional role.